Part 1: Handling Criticism

 Quite a number of boys were always extra-cautious not to be caught off-guard by standing still when the ball came near them or idling by the sidelines as they waited for the unfortunate culprit to beat up.
-But for me, I used to be among the few outgoing players in the arena who dribbled the ball while trying to pass it in between some boy's legs.
+As for me, I used to be among the few outgoing players in the arena who dribbled the ball while trying to pass it in between some boy's legs.
 And on several of those Chobo Wa games, I managed to come out of every game unscathed until one fateful morning break-time.

 I was dribbling the ball with my usual valour and vitality that morning break-time when it passed in between my legs.
 And then suddenly, every boy, especially the fearful idlers, descended on me with kicks and blows on every part of my body.
 After what seemed like an eternity of getting beaten, I must have gone back to class when the bell rang feeling more like a wildebeest that had escaped the jaws of a crocodile.
 That was way back in 1998.

 On reflecting about that boyish game of Chobo Wa, I have discovered that it bears some resemblance with real life in that most people idle fearlessly on the sidelines while waiting for the makers of the world to mess up so that they can descend on them with criticism.